port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/opsgenie/opsgenie.md

 ## Migration Guide to Version 0.2.0
 This guide outlines how to update your existing OpsGenie integration configuration to take advantage of the performance improvements and breaking changes introduced in version 0.2.0.

-Below is an overview of changes in version 0.2.0

 ### Key Improvements

 - **New Blueprints and Kinds**: Added new kinds for team, schedule, and schedule-oncall.